NEXTDC adds 9MW customer contracts at new Sydney data centre

 Artist impression of the S2 facility for completion 1H19

-NEXTDC has been a regular participant in recent headlines, with examples including its feud with 360 Capital, its partnership with Alibaba Cloud, and its achievement of Tier IV Gold Certification of Operational Sustainability for its Brisbane B2 data centre.
+NEXTDC has been a regular participant in recent headlines, with examples including its feud with 360 Capital, its partnership with Alibaba Cloud, and its achievement of Tier IV Gold Certification of Operational Sustainability for its Brisbane B2 data center.

-Now, the company has revealed its Sydney S2 data centre has increased its contracted commitment by around 9MW to more than 14MW since 30 June 2018, taking up 47 percent of total planned capacity.
+Now, the company has revealed its Sydney S2 data center has increased its contracted commitment by around 9MW to more than 14MW since 30 June 2018, taking up 47 percent of total planned capacity.